 The Cost of the Probate Process

 The cost of probate varies significantly depending on who does it.
 For example, a probate specialist may charge a fixed rate per hour.
-So, before hiring anyone, you want to shop around and do some research and find someone experienced with helping someone who has inherited a home.
+So, before hiring anyone, it’s worth looking around and doing some research to find someone who’s experienced when it comes to inherited property.

 The Length of the Probate Process

-Probate can typically take anywhere between six and twelve months with the average length of time being around nine months.
+Probate can typically take anywhere between six and 12 months, with the average length of time being around nine months.
 If there is a will established, then it could take even less time.